 One of the biggest trends in Part D prescription-drug plans is for insurers to offer low-premium policies with preferred pharmacies.
-The Humana Walmart plan was one of the first plans with a preferred pharmacy, and UnitedHealthcare introduced a popular plan with Walgreens last year.
-This year, Aetna is introducing a new low-cost plan with CVS Pharmacy and several grocery store chains (such as Kroger and Safeway) for 2018.
+The Humana Walmart plan was one of the first plans with a preferred pharmacy.
+UnitedHealthcare has a popular plan with Walgreens, and in 2018 Aetna introduced a low-cost plan with CVS and several grocery-store chains such as Kroger and Safeway.
 Your co-payments are lowest if you use the preferred pharmacy (some have mail-order pharmacies, too), but you may pay much more if you use a different pharmacy.
 Make sure the preferred pharmacy is convenient for you.
 Run the Plan Finder tool a few times, using the “select a pharmacy” page to see which plans use different pharmacies in your area.

 Another inconvenience to beware: It’s becoming much more common for Part D and Medicare Advantage plans to require prior authorization for high-cost medications.
 That means a plan may require your doctor to fill out a form explaining why a high-priced drug is medically necessary before the plan will cover it.
 Many plans also require step therapy, meaning that you may have to try a less-expensive drug first, if possible.
 Make sure your doctor fills out the necessary forms and that you can meet other requirements to have your medicines covered.